-Louis Awerbuck saw himself as the keeper of a tradition, a heritage of warriors in ages past, and civilization’s protectors today.
+Louis Awerbuck believed that societies fell to folly when they drew distinct lines between their warriors and scholars.
+What this ultimately led to was a society’s thinking being done by cowards and its fighting done by fools.
+Awerbuck saw himself as the keeper of a tradition, a heritage of warriors in ages past, and civilization’s protectors today.

 And yet I seem to know this simple truth:

 Had rested with Achilles while he lived,

 To give them as a war-prize to the bravest,